-The gen4 series is 100% compatible with the Workshop4 IDE and its 4 different development environments, providing the User with a wealth of options for programming and controlling their system.
+The gen4 range family of products is all designed to be fully compatible with the Workshop4 IDE and its four different development environments, providing the User necessary tools and options for programming and manipulating the display to their desired function for their system project.

-Anything designed to run on other 4D Systems displays modules featuring Picaso or Diablo16 Graphic Processors can be run on this gen4 Integrated Display Module, with little or no required modifications.
-Please contact 4D Systems Support Team for assistance if migrating from a previous model.
+Any code designed and written to run on other 4D Systems display modules featuring Picaso or Diablo16 Graphics Processors can be run on this gen4 Intelligent Display Module, with little or no required modifications.
+Please contact 4D Systems Support Team for assistance if you are planning on migrating from a previous model.